apache/incubator-ponymail-foal/DOCKER.md

 ```$ docker exec -it pmfoal-pmfoal-1 bash -c 'cd tools; python3 setup.py --devel'```

 Or you can set up the database from the host.
-The container must already be running, and the Python packages (as per tools/requirements.txt)
+The container must be running, and the Python packages (as per tools/requirements.txt)
 must have been installed.

 ```